101companies/101docs/worker/modules/TEMPLATE.md

 # JUSTIFICATION OF EXISTENCE

 Why your module is necessary and shouldn't be kicked out of the production cycle and `git rm -rf`'d *right now*, like the waste of CPU time it is.
-Keep this kinda short too, because what your module does
+Keep this kinda short too and don't repeat things from your description.

 This is to aid finding obsoleted modules later.